WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/y.md

 ## YAML

 Recursive acronym for *YAML Ain't Markup Language*.
+Use uppercase.

 Don't use a filename extension to refer to a type of file.
 For example, use *YAML file* rather than *.yaml file*.